Skip to content

 make full

-In dists/apparmor.d.spec, replace %make_build by make full
+In dists/apparmor.d.spec, replace %make_build by %make_build full

 - %make_build